-It was my attempt at having an “internet marketing” presence.
+It was my attempt at having an internet marketing "presence".
 The title of the blog was something like, “David Eisner’s Internet Marketing Blog: Because I need a place to tell you about cool industry stuff.”

 Don't judge me.
 It served its purpose, made me money, and my people liked it.

 Fun fact, it took me 3 months to finally decide on that domain… and it still sucks.
 The hyphen is a nightmare when trying to tell anyone my email address over the phone.
 I regularly curse the other David Eisner for not selling me his domain, which he still does not use, 16 years later!
-And it’s registered to some motherfucker named Scott Gordon!
+And it’s registered to some domain hoarder named Scott Gordon!
 WTF.
 It burns me up…as you can tell. :)

 TIP: If it’s going to hold you back from earning money, never take a long time to come up with a domain name.
 As you’ll see, you can always change it later.
 Take action and move towards the things that will really get you results.
 This tip is kind of at the crux of this whole article… you will see why soon…

 I didn’t put a whole lot of content on that blog.
 But some of the posts I wrote were quite good.
 Some were downright Nostradamus-like of me.

 When “DigiResults.com” released the first ever PayPal adaptive payments network, I knew it was going to be huge, probably revolutionary.

 I wrote about it on that blog.
 And I will never be able to prove it to you.
 Because that blog is also now dead (as I’ve mentioned).